The Victorian Building Authority (VBA) Board was established on 1 July 2013 under section 200 of the Building Act 1993.

 Members are appointed by the Governor-in-Council upon the Minister for Planning’s recommendation.

-The Board meets on a monthly basis.
+The Board meets monthly.

 Dr Owen Donald (Chief Commissioner)